Samuel-CHLam/masterplan-2022/content/posts/Basic_Christianity.md

     - John the Baptist: "Look, the Lamb of God, who takes away the sin of the world."
     - Reference in Exodus (the *Passover Lamb*)
 - No good behaviour on our part could ever earn our forgiveness.

+# Chapter 8: Salvation of Christ
+- *Salvation:* not just forgiveness of previous mistakes, but also put right our relationship with Him, then progressively set us free from our sinful nature.
+- *Spirit of Christ:*
+    - Need the death of Christ
+    > Unless I go away, the Advocate will not come to you, but if I go, I will send Him to you.
+(John 14)
+    - Essential for our transforming lives: letting spirit come to our heart and change us from the inside.
+- *Church of Christ*
+    - Restore our relationships with one another.
+    - Church = all disciples.
+    - Paul: Church as a body (Ephesians 4), energised by a common life -- the Holy Spirit.
+        - Holy Spirit is the creator of our common love.
+    - Couldn't reject church since we were having same nature as it...
+    > Question: John Stott stated that "those who declare faith in Christ..." and "those who actually exercise faith" are not identical.
+Are you concerned by that?

+# Chapter 9: Counting the cost
+> What shall I do, Lord?
+(Acts)

+> Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
+(Luke 8:29)

+Need to reflect on the cost of following Christ.
+Unfortunately many people treated the religion as a cushion.

+## Following Christ
+1. Renunciation of sin: Repentance = turning away from every thought, word, deed and habit that we know to be wrong.
+This include making any realistic reparation.
+2. Renunciation of self: surrender to him the rights over our own lives.
+By losing our own selves we discover our true selves?
+3. Taking up the cross: complete surrender of self...

+Application
+- Career pathway
+- Marriage and home
+- Money and time

+## Acknowledging Christ
+> Do not be ashamed of the Lord.
+- Baptism
+- Sharing with our communities

+## Incentives
+- For our own sake.
+(Remember John 10:10)
+- For the sake of others.
+(Light and salt of the world)
+- For Christ sake.